 Why Get Health Care Coverage?

 - We're a name you can trust.
-With 75 years of experience, BCBSMT is a trusted name in health care coverage.
+With over 75 years of experience, BCBSMT is a trusted name in health care coverage.
 Stay protected with a company that has stood by generations of Illinois families.

 - Accidents happen.
 Even if you’re in good health, you never know when you might have an accident or get sick.
 A trip to the hospital could cost more than you might expect.
 Learn more about the benefits of health care coverage.

 - You may get financial assistance.
 BCBSIL has many health plan choices to fit your needs and budget.
 And depending on what you earn in a year, you may be able to get help paying for your health care coverage costs.
 Estimate your premium tax credit, also known as a subsidy.